 Outpatient Therapies for COVID-19

-Oral antiviral medications and monoclonal antibody treatment options may help reduce the risk of developing severe illness in high-risk patients with mild to moderate COVID-19.
+Oral antiviral medications may help reduce the risk of developing severe illness in high-risk patients with mild to moderate COVID-19.

-According to the revised NIH treatment guidelines, oral antiviral medications and monoclonal antibody treatment options should be administered as soon as possible after a positive SARS-CoV-2 test, but no later than 5 days after symptom onset (for oral antivirals) and no later than 7 days after symptom onset (for monoclonal antibodies).
-Oral antiviral therapy and monoclonal antibody treatment options have been authorized for emergency use by the FDA to treat mild to moderate COVID-19 in persons who are at high risk for progressing to severe COVID-19 and/or hospitalization.
+According to the revised NIH treatment guidelines, oral antiviral medications should be administered as soon as possible after a positive SARS-CoV-2 test, but no later than 5 days after symptom onset (for oral antivirals).
+Oral antiviral therapy have been authorized for emergency use by the FDA to treat mild to moderate COVID-19 in persons who are at high risk for progressing to severe COVID-19 and/or hospitalization.